Remodeling a Bathtub

 Kerdi Polyethylene Sheets

 Polyethylene is a waterproofing layer that protects moisture-sensitive substrates.
 Unmodified thin-set mortar or other suitable trowel-applied waterproofing materials cover the seams.
 Common names are Schluter®-Kerdi Waterproofing Membrane and Schluter® Systems Kerdi.
-This product comes in rolls and is applied directly over drywall or cement board.
+Kerdi is available in rolls and is applied directly over drywall or cement board.

 Using thin-set mortar, tile can be applied directly over polyethylene.
 Prior to installing the tile, all the seams receive a coating of thin-set mortar.
 Tub valve openings are covered using prefabricated polyethylene seals.
 These too are applied using thin-set mortar.